Anki Review

 Anki Frequently Asked Questions (2026)

-Anki is a flashcard program designed to enhance learning through spaced repetition and multimedia support.
+Anki is a flashcard program improve learning through spaced repetition and multimedia support.

 Anki is free for desktop users, while the mobile app AnkiMobile costs $24.99.